Vincent Burnelli: Flying wing/lifting body

+Guggenheim Safe Aircraft Competition.
+1934 saw the company change names once again, this time to the Burnelli Aircraft Company, which produced the Burnelli UB-14.

+From 1938 to 1940 Burnelli worked with the Cuncliffe-Owen Aircraft Corporation in England to build the OA-1 Clyde Clipper.
+After returning to the United States he was hired as a consulting engineer with the Higgins Aircraft Corporation in New Orleans.
+The next, and last Burnelli designed aircraft was the Burnelli CBY-3 produced by Canadian Car and Foundry in 1944.

 Later years

 Moving to Southampton, New York, Burnelli remained tireless in his determination to promote his airfoil-shaped fuselage transport planes.
 In 1955, he adapted his final design, the Burnelli CBY-3 Loadmaster, to carry an expedition of 20 passengers and 41 sled dogs, along with their equipment, to the North Pole, but the enterprise was canceled.
 Until his death in 1964 at the age of 68, Vincent Burnelli championed his "flying wing" designs.

 Legacy

 The Loadmaster continued to fly regularly as a commercial airliner both in northern Canada and South America.
 Acquired with design rights by Airlifts, Inc. of Miami, Florida, it went to Venezuela and returned to Burnelli Avionics for refitting with Wright R-2600 engines.
 The CBY-3 finally ended its flying days at Baltimore's airport in Maryland.
 In 1964, the quintessential Burnelli "flying wing" air transport was retired to the New England Air Museum in Windsor Locks, Connecticut, where it remains.